imbo/imbo/tests/behat/README.md

 Then the image height is :height
 Then the image dimension is :dimension
-Then the pixel at coordinate :coordinates has a color of :color Then the ACL rule under public key :publicKey with ID :aclId no longer exists Then the :publicKey public key no longer exists
+Then the pixel at coordinate :coordinates has a color of :color Then the pixel at coordinate :coordinates has an alpha of :alpha Then the ACL rule under public key :publicKey with ID :aclId no longer exists Then the :publicKey public key no longer exists
 Then the response can be cached